piotrdzwiniel/JavaPIO/README.md

 <h3>Description & requirements</h3>

-JavaPIO is a high-level Java Public I/O library <b>designed for managing various file types</b>.
+JavaPIO is a high-level Java Public I/O library designed for managing various file types.
 Library is written with the use of Java in version 1.8.0_77 using functionalities of Java 1.8.
 Thus, JavaPIO requires software development kit (SDK) at least in version 1.8.0_77.